siko-lang/siko/README.md

 ## The vision

-Siko is an imperative, statically typed, runtime agnostic programming language that has very strong functional flavours.
+Siko is an imperative, statically typed, runtime agnostic programming language that looks and acts like a functional language.
 It should be possible to write most algorithms in Siko without thinking/worrying about the target environment much and it should just work.
-Siko does not have a runtime, all its features are compile time, it does full program type inference, compile time effects and whole program ownership inference.
+Siko does not have a runtime, all its features are compile time.
+It does full program type inference, compile time effects and whole program ownership inference.
-It should be at least as fast as safe rust.
-The language currently has a Haskell like syntax but that may be temporary.
+It should be at least as fast as its target language.
+Currently only Rust is supported as a target language, theoretically any imperative language would work (or even LLVM/WASM).
+The language currently has a Haskell like syntax.

-## Status
+## Current state of the project

-Siko is under development but the real Siko compiler is self hosted, so a large amount of the features are implemented.
+Siko is heavily under development and its compiler is self hosted.
+There is also a compiler written in Rust but that one is very simple and does NOT contain the interesting bits (effect handling and ownership inference).
-It's original compiler written in rust is NOT feature complete, the generated code by the rust compiler is very slow/dumb.
-The Siko compiler written in Siko is much smarter and contains most of the features but may contain bugs and the error messages are not user friendly/very terse.
-The full program analysis is very computation heavy and the code generated by the bootstrapping (rust) compiler is very dumb, so the source code of the siko compiler contains various workarounds to hack around it.
+The Siko compiler written in Siko is much smarter and contains most of the features but not fully tested and contain bugs and the error messages are not user friendly/very terse.
+The full program analysis is very computation heavy and the code generated by the bootstrapping (Rust) compiler is very dumb, so the source code of the Siko compiler contains various workarounds to hack around it.
-When the siko compiler is feature complete enough to fully replace the rust compiler, these workarounds/hacks can be removed.
+When the Siko compiler is feature complete enough to fully replace the its original compiler, these workarounds/hacks can be removed.
-Currently siko transpiles to rust but there is nothing rust specific in the design, it should be possible to transpile it to any (mostly imperative) language (including garbage collected ones).
+Currently Siko transpiles to Rust but there is nothing Rust specific in the design, it should be possible to transpile it to any (mostly imperative) language (including garbage collected ones).
+Development is happening on the master branch and as long as there are no external contributors it will remain this way.
+The master branch is sometimes broken in various ways.

-## Building
+## Building instructions (try commit 35cddeea28e5393b1021068f38145e41e8c47546 for a full experience)

-Dependencies: rust, make, bash, python
+Dependencies: Rust, make, bash, python

-Building the compiler written in rust
+Building the compiler written in Rust
 ```
 make rust_sikoc
 ```

-Building stage0 (the siko compiler built by the rust compiler, this compiler is very slow)
+Building stage0 (the Siko compiler built by the compiler written in Rust, this compiler is very slow)
 ```
 make stage0
 ```

-Building stage1 (the siko compiler built by stage0)
+Building stage1 (the Siko compiler built by stage0)
 ```
 make stage1
 ```

-Building stage2 (the siko compiler built by stage1, should be identical to stage1)
+Building stage2 (the Siko compiler built by stage1, should be identical to stage1)
 ```
 make stage2
 ```

+## Documentation

+The documentation is basically non existent.
+There are a few unfinished attempts at writing various versions of the documentation in the doc folder, check them out for a peek into my brain.

 ## Language features
 - [X] Functions